woossi0/suite/docs/geoexplorer/src/workspace.rst

        - Displays feature information (attributes) for the feature at a user-defined location in the Map Window
      * - .. image:: images/button_measure.png
        - :ref:`geoexplorer.using.measure`
-       - Measure distance or area in the Map Window
-..
-Measures distance or area in the Map Window (for consistency)
+       - Measures distance or area in the Map Window
      * - .. image:: images/button_query.png
        - :ref:`geoexplorer.using.query`
-       - Query the selected layer.
+       - Queries the selected layer.
 Options are :guilabel:`Query by current map extent` and :guilabel:`Query by attributes`.
-..
-Queries the selected layer.
-Options are :guilabel:`Query by current map extent` and :guilabel:`Query by attributes`. (for consistency)
      * - .. image:: images/button_createfeature.png
        - :ref:`geoexplorer.using.createfeature`
        - Creates a new feature in the selected layer.
 Works with vector overlay layers only and requires :ref:`geoexplorer.using.login` to local GeoServer.